mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 run(m)
 ```

-Note that here we use the `update_timesteps` flag and set it to `true`, because since we have changed the time index we want the time labels on the parameters to change, not simply their values.
+Note again that here we use the `update_timesteps` flag and set it to `true`, because since we have changed the time index we want the time labels on the parameters to change, not simply their values.

 ## Component and Structural Modifications: The API